-- 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 Some Strengthening resilience to natural hazards and climate change.
 Some Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
-Limited Respecting, protecting and promoting human rights.
-Limited Respecting, consulting and involving indigenous peoples and local communities.
+Some Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
+Some Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
 Some Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
+Some Ensuring conflict prevention.
 Some Protecting heritage during conflict.
-No integration Promoting conflict resolution.
+Some Promoting conflict resolution.
 Some Contributing to post-conflict recovery.
-No integration Other (please specify).
+Some Other (please specify).
 Not applicable If 'Other' applies, please specify